Dreaming381/Free-Parking/Documentation~/Importing Assets.md

 <https://polynook.com/learn/how-to-export-models-from-blender-to-unity>

+## Are your characters deformation-ready?

+Kinemation requires all skinned mesh materials use special shaders for deformations to work.
+Such shaders can be created with Shader Graph.
+You can find such shaders in *Imports -\> \_Latios Shader Graphs*.
+If you do not find an appropriate shader there for your model, feel free to create one in that directory.

 ## Did you add your name to the credits?

 If you made it this far, you are almost done.
 Go into the Bootstraps folder of the Free Parking and open Credits.md in a text editor.
-Add your name under the *Imports* heading, leaving an blank lines before and after.
+Add your name under the *Imports* heading, leaving blank lines before and after.

 Don’t be shy!
 You deserve to be on that list!